 These types of questions try to elicit some information about your motivation, personality, and behaviors.
 Answer these questions top-down, starting with a clear structure and the key piece of information, then providing supporting arguments.

 Why consulting?
 Start with a credible story arch how your interest in and dedication to the consulting industry built up during the last few years.
-List qualities of the job you like and link the answer to your most recent experiences in your resume.
+List qualities of the job you like and link the answer to the most recent experiences in your resume.
 Show how you selected these experiences to help you prepare and develop the skills for a career in consulting (e.g. “I chose consulting because it provides a number of unique benefits vis-a-vis other careers.
-First, …., second, …., third,…I took mostly classes on strategic management and quant, inscribed into the consulting club of my university and did an internship with a <tier-2> consulting firm last summer which further encouraged me to pursue this career.”).
+First, …., second, …., third,…I took mostly classes on strategic management and quant, inscribed into the consulting club of my university, and did an internship with a <tier-2> consulting firm last summer which further encouraged me to pursue this career.”).

 Tailor the following common motivations for people entering consulting to your individual story: an environment with fun and smart colleagues, high impact at a young age with top-tier clients, (sometimes) industry-changing projects, quick career progression, high-quality training, networking opportunities, tough challenges, a steep learning curve, and international exposure.